 The good thing about this feature is that you can add multiple conditions to one menu.
 It will help you customize your navigation even more.
 For example, using multiple exception rules you can choose to have a completely different menu for all of your 10 (I.E) user roles.

 However, using multiple exceptions for a menu could be a little bit tricky.
 You should avoid covering multiple exception rules for your menu.
 What will happen to your menu, when you select two different menus for one user role?
 This logical issue is something that you should avoid as much as you can otherwise you will think that the menu is not working properly.
 In such cases when multiple rules are covering each other, the first rule will only get executed and others will be ignored.

 More examples of possible cases which can cause logical problems:

 – If a user adds 2 different menus with the same exception (For example “Everyone”)

 – If a user adds an exception for all the Logged In users and a different exception for Everyone.

 You can choose to have different settings on different screen sizes for some of the Navigation Menu element options.
-Whenever you see this icon, it means that you can choose different screen size and freely change that options for your specific resolution.
+Whenever you see this icon, it means that you can choose the different screen sizes and freely change those options for your specific resolution.

 But when you click that icon, you’ll get two more layouts: for tablet and phone.